 Boiling potatoes is one of the quickest ways to get your spuds out of the bag and onto the plate.
 Unlike roasting, which can take up to 40 minutes, boiling will have your potatoes ready in 15 minutes.
 You can dress them up as fancy as you like, or simply toss them in some olive oil, add some spices, and you’re ready for dinner.

-Because you don’t have to spend precious minutes of your life peeling Creamer potatoes over the sink, then chopping them into different-sized chunks, Creamer potatoes are the ideal choice for boiling.
+Because you don’t have to spend precious minutes of your life peeling Little Potatoes over the sink, then chopping them into different-sized chunks, Little Potatoes are the ideal choice for boiling.
 Keeping the skins on helps to keep in some of the nutrients, and because they’re already evenly sized and ready to drop into the pot straight out of the bag, you don’t have to worry about them cooking at different speeds.

 Also, you don’t have to deal with the high-stakes game of dropping chunks of potatoes into a roiling sea of boiling water and trying not to splash yourself with water that feels like the equivalent temperature of liquid hot magma.
 Always a bonus.